 Meta-analyses — Further support for the benefit of adjuvant chemotherapy alone in resected pancreatic cancer comes from two meta-analyses, both of which support a statistically significant survival benefit from adjuvant chemotherapy (mostly gemcitabine alone) [19,21].

 Gemcitabine plus capecitabine — The benefit of a two-drug regimen, rather than gemcitabine alone, was tested in the ESPAC-4 trial, which randomly assigned 730 patients with macroscopically resected (R0 or R1) pancreatic adenocarcinoma to six months of gemcitabine alone (1000 mg/m2 on days 1, 8, and 15 of each 28-day cycle) or the same dose of gemcitabine plus capecitabine (1660 mg/m2 per day on days 1 through 21 of each 28-day cycle) .
-In a preliminary report presented at the 2016 annual meeting of the American Society of Clinical Oncology (ASCO), the following outcomes were reported:
+The following outcomes were reported:

 ●The majority of patients in both arms had microscopically positive (R1) resection margins (60 percent) and positive lymph nodes (80 percent).